Have you ever heard this story about the trap of indecision?

 And if you’re thinking about where to go on holiday?
 I think it’s safe to say that wherever you choose to go, you will have some great experiences and will bring back home some wonderful memories.
 That is, if you make your choice soon enough. :) Because otherwise, you might just end up staying at home with a glass half full of… regret.

-Have you ever had a problem deciding between your choices?
+Have you ever had a problem deciding between your choices and getting stuck in the trap of indecision?
 What was the one strategy or piece of advice that helped you the most?
 Leave a comment below.

 And if you think that any of your friends could benefit from having made a decision already, then I’d be grateful if you could share it with them below.